 Arafura Resources is another Australian rare earths company that has secured government funding to support project development.
 Arafura is developing its Nolans rare earths project in the Northern Territory.

-The Nolans project is in the development phase with a definitive feasibility study, and contains all of the different rare earths; however, is highly enriched with neodymium and praseodymium.
+The Nolans project's definitive feasibility study shows it is highly enriched with neodymium and praseodymium, but contains all of the different rare earths in varying concentrations.
 Arafura has secured a binding offtake agreement with Hyundai Motor (KRX:005380) and Kia (KRX:000270), in addition to a non-binding memorandum of understanding with General Electric Company's (NASDAQ:GE) GE Renewable Energy, to collaborate on the establishment of sustainable rare earths supply chains.

 Arafura has plans for Nolans to be a vertically integrated operation with processing facilities on-site.
-An updated mine report from 2022 states that Nolans has a 38 year life at a capacity of 340,000 MT of concentrate production per year.
+An updated mine report from 2022 states that Nolans has a 38 year life at a capacity of 4,440 MT of NdPr concentrate production per year.